 This is a question that all SMB’s and multiple site businesses should be asking themselves as we edge closer to nbn cut-over deadlines, according to Sydney telco specialists, VoicePlus.

 Knowing the answer to this question will help your business to deliver the most cost-effective internet, data and voice service; and could also save time and money on fixed service disruptions and installation costs.

 For businesses who are using the web for email, running an EFTPOS Machine, POS system or Cloud accounting software, the alternative of a wireless mobile network may be a better option than nbn.

 Ian Martin, New Street Research telco analyst agrees:

 “It’s a reality that we’re seeing an increase in wireless networks, and they’re more and more capable of handling volumes of data.
 The bottom end of the market only download tens of gigabytes a month if that, so there’s a large part of the market that can be served by wireless”.

-Any business who is using up to 20GB in downloads could acheive significant advantages in opting for a mobile network over the NBN, according to VoicePlus.
+Any business site using up to 20GB in downloads could achieve significant advantages in opting for a mobile network over the nbn.

-Meanwhile the connection process has been disruptive for many customers, and ongoing speeds have been disappointing with Telstra NBN only promising speed guarantees of 25 mbps - with a disclaimer.
+Meanwhile the connection process has been disruptive for many customers, and ongoing speeds have been disappointing with Telstra nbn initially promising speed guarantees of just 25 mbps - with a disclaimer.

-New complaints about faults on NBN services jumped by 100% reported the Telecommunications Industry Ombudsman annual report 2016.
-Delays in connections to the network and faults such as unusable services and dropout of services as well as slow speed were the most common faults.
+New complaints about faults about nbn services have sky-rocketed.
+Delays in connections to the network and faults such as unusable services and dropout of services, as well as slow speed, are the most common faults.